Yoga for Beginners

 Yoga for beginners should start practicing yoga after incorporating it into their daily life.

-First, they should practice speaking the truth and habitually follow the truthful path.
+First, they should practice speaking the truth and habitually follow the path of truth.
 Then, they should try to incorporate all Yamas into their actions.

-Niyamas, the second limb of yoga, promote a disciplined and self-controlling lifestyle.
+Niyamas, the second limb of yoga, promote a disciplined, self-controlled lifestyle.
 Yoga for beginners should obey these principles by heart.

 These are essential for cultivating spiritual practices.
 There are five Niyamas:-